RAJMORE19/fintech-wallet-eks/README.md

 ###########################   * 🏗️ Infrastructure as Code (Terraform) ########################

-=> **What is module**
+=> **what is module** → A Terraform module lets me write infrastructure code once and reuse it multiple times with different configurations for Dev, Staging, and Production.
-   A Terraform module lets me write infrastructure code once and reuse it multiple times with different configurations for Dev, Staging, and Production.
+=> **versions.tf**    → is the file where I specify which Terraform version and provider versions, such as AWS, Azure, or GCP, my project should use.
-=> **versions.tf** is the file where I specify which Terraform version and provider versions, such as AWS, Azure, or GCP, my project should use.
+=> **variables.tf**   → What input values the project needs.